Evangel University: Consolidation

 In 2010, the Assemblies of God began an effort to consolidate Evangel University with Central Bible College and Assemblies of God Theological Seminary.
 All three institutions were owned by the Assemblies of God and located in Springfield, Missouri.
 A resolution for consolidation was passed at the Assembly of God's 2011 General Council in Phoenix, Arizona, following which efforts began to make a formal proposal to the Higher Learning Commission.

 The consolidation was approved by the Higher Learning Commission in April 2013, making way for the official launch of the "new" Evangel University in August 2013.
 With the Higher Learning Commission's approval, the Assemblies of God also announced that Carol Taylor, president of Vanguard University in Costa Mesa, CA, had been named to lead the consolidated university.
 Taylor is an alumnus of Evangel University and the Assembly of God Theological Seminary.
-Michael Rakes became president of Evangel University in 2021.
+Mike Rakes became president of Evangel University in 2021.

 Academics

 Academic departments include Business, Behavioral and Social Sciences, Communication, Education, Humanities, Kinesiology, Music, Natural and Applied Sciences, and Theology and Church Ministries.
-In addition Evangel offers graduate degrees in Social Sciences, Kinesiology, and Education along with master's and doctoral degrees through Evangel's embedded seminary, the Assemblies of God Theological Seminary.
-This makes the total number of programs available 42 associate programs, 378 bachelors programs, 104 masters programs and 20 doctorates.
+In addition Evangel offers graduate degrees in social sciences, kinesiology, and education along with master's and doctoral degrees through Evangel's embedded seminary, the Assemblies of God Theological Seminary.

 Evangel's School of Theology and Church Ministries was launched in 2013 to prepare students for vocational ministry.
 The new school was created with the 2013 consolidation of Evangel, Central Bible College, and Assemblies of God Theological Seminary.
 The three departments within the school are Bible & Theology, Church Ministries, and Intercultural Studies.